-The Mint struck another 14-karat gold coin in 2012, this with a limited mintage of 500 pieces, as part of its Provincial Coat of Arms series.
+In 2012, a 14-karat gold coin was struck by the Mint with a limited mintage of 500 as part of its “Provincial Coat of Arms” series.

-Created by Inuit artist Andrew Qappik in partnership with the Canadian Heraldic Authority and the elders and leaders of Nunavut to create a distinct blend of ancient Inuit symbolism and European heraldic tradition.
-Resting upon the shield is an iglu, which was essential to survival and represents the traditional way of Inuit life and the modern gathering of legislative members.
+Created by Inuit artist Andrew Qappik in partnership with the Canadian Heraldic Authority and the elders and leaders of Nunavut, the territory’s coat of arms is a distinct blend of ancient Inuit symbolism and European heraldic tradition.
+Resting upon the shield is an igloo, which was essential to survival and represents the traditional way of Inuit life and the modern gathering of legislative members.

 The territory’s status in Confederation is symbolized by the royal crown above.
 Holding the shield is a caribou and a narwhal.
 The motto is written in Inuktitut, which reads “Nunavut Sanginivut” (Nunavut our strength).

 This $300 gold coin has a weight of 60 grams and a diameter of 50 millimetres.

 In 2018, the Mint issued its first collectible coin crafted entirely of Nunavut-sourced gold.

 Also designed by Qappik, the reverse of this piece, dubbed “Symbols of the North,” highlights the walrus, ptarmigan, polar bear, bowhead whale and narwhal, each of which is framed within the outline of a maple leaf.
 In another innovation, the 10th-ounce gold coin was struck on newly developed blanks that were thinner and wider than previous coins but with the same relief, allowing for a larger canvas for the Arctic-themed design.